hackathon-crf/reminai_hackathon_app_7da02e63-77e2-4064-a90b-ecd0231bfc36_repo_1743768814/README.md

     3.  **Test Locally:** Run both the backend and frontend on your machine to test changes.
     4.  **Push:** Commit and push your changes to your team's designated GitHub repository.
 The changes pushed to the specific monitored branch will be reflected in your containerized application on the server (check with organizers for branch details).

+If you want to pull your branch in the container, come see me (Paul)

 ## 2. Setting Up Your Local Development Environment

 To work on the application, you need to set it up on your local machine first.